mitmedialab/lcl/_modules/week1.md

     prompt: |
       Would you like to meet the LCL team and the rest of the community?
       We are hosting two video calls on Tuesday October 24th - one at 9am EST and another one at 4pm EST.
-      We'd love to see you there, here is the [link to join](https://unhangout.media.mit.edu/event/lcl-week1/)
+      We'd love to see you there!
 ---